 For the mushrooms:

 - Melt the butter or (1 TBS olive oil) in a medium non-stick pan.
-Slice the mushrooms and add to the hot pan.
+Add the garlic and cook until the garlic is just fragrant.
+Be careful not to burn it.

 - Cook the mushrooms over medium heat to medium-high heat as they release their liquid.